 Javelina have become a problem in certain areas of the United States.
 They are ferocious eaters, populate quickly and have a negative impact on most all animals as well as the local environment.
-The following list represents just some of the problems associated with this animal.

 3) They will readily forage on poultry and small cattle like lambs or goats.